plotly/plotly.py/doc/python/pie-charts.md

 ### Basic Pie Chart with go.Pie

+If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Pie` function from `plotly.graph_objects`.

-In the `go` trace `go.Pie`, data visualized by the sectors of the pie is set in `values`.
+In `go.Pie`, data visualized by the sectors of the pie is set in `values`.
 The sector labels are set in `labels`.
 The sector colors are set in `marker.colors`.

 If you're looking instead for a multilevel hierarchical pie-like chart, go to the [Sunburst tutorial](/python/sunburst-charts/).